canonical/sphinx-docs-starter-pack/docs/content/rtd.rst

 If you have administrator privileges for the GitHub repository that you are adding, the integration webhook (which is responsible for automatically building the documentation when the repository changes) is created automatically.

 If you don't have administrator privileges, the webhook must be set up by someone who does.
+The person with administrator privileges must have connected their Read the Docs account to GitHub.
+See `How to connect your Read the Docs account to your Git provider`_.

-See `How to manually configure a Git repository integration`_ if you want to set it up manually.
+See `How to manually configure a Git repository integration`_ if you want to set up the webhook manually.

 Make your documentation public
 ------------------------------